-Your Superfriendly Spectator’s Guide to IRONMAN Chattanooga - Updated for 2016!This is friendly
+Your Superfriendly Spectator’s Guide to IRONMAN Chattanooga - Updated for 2017!Just for Fun

 Thank you to Dan Henry / www.biciphoto.com for providing us with this awesome photo of Chattanooga!

-This Sunday, September 25th, is a big day for the Scenic City—it’s IRONMAN Chattanooga.
-This year marks the third of five that Chattanooga will host the internationally recognized triathlon, and the city will be welcoming thousands of spectators for race events beginning September 23.
-The last few years have gone extremely well, and we can't wait to watch racers compete in our city again!
+IRONMAN Chattanooga returns to the Scenic City on Sunday, Sept.
+24. This year marks four out of the five triathlons that Chattanooga will host.
+The city will be welcoming thousands of spectators for race events beginning Sept.
+22. The last few years have gone extremely well, and we can't wait to watch racers compete in our city again!

-Want a printable (previous year's) version of this guide to take with you on race day?
+Want a printable version of this guide to take with you on race day to make spectating easier?
 We've got you covered!

 Race Day Logistics